Harin329/harinwu.com/README.md

 # harinwu.com
 Personal Website

+## Structure

+### harinwu.com
-The 'harinwu.com' folder contains the HTML base, the html resume files and the build for the LIFE goals webapp.
+This folder contains the HTML base, resume files and the deployment builds for all the webapps.
+No CI/CD pipeline was made for this project :(

+### life
+This folder containts the React.JS life webapp.
+"Yarn build" and copy paste into harinwu.com/goals/

+### invest
-The 'life' folder containts the React.js webapp.
-"Yarn build" and copy paste into harinwu.com/goals/, no CI/CD pipeline was made for this :(
+This folder containts the React.JS invest webapp.
+"Yarn build" and copy paste into harinwu.com/squod/